ejrise/incentive-valence/3T_task_mri_preproc/README_3T_MRI_preproc.txt

 1. t1_brain_extract
 2. get_fmaps
 3. make_designs
-4. Run fsl on design scripts
+4. Run fsl FEAT on design scripts
-5. make_move_func_templates
+5. make_move_func_templates and run those templates

 Note that the following participants have multiple field maps that must be processed with the corresponding EPI runs: